-A collection of more the 300 books, book covers, and individual graphic designs shows the scope and development of the eclectic an innovative design talent of George Salter.
+A collection of more than 300 books, book covers, and individual graphic designs shows the scope and development of the eclectic and innovative design talent of George Salter.

 The Leo Baeck Institute’s extensive periodicals collection was an integral part of LBI’s original collection and was built up from scratch by the Institute's founders in the post-war era.
 The periodicals collection was first described by Max Kreutzberger in the Institute's earliest published catalog issued in 1970.
 Kreutzberger wrote that …